Tomi Sawyer, PhD (Chairman; Medicinal Chemist; President at Maestro Therapeutics)

 Distinguished academic, biotech and pharma peptide scientist.
 At Merck he provided leadership to peptide R&D programs.
 Former Aileron CSO and first to bring a stapled peptide into clinics.
 He has two marketed drugs (Scenesse® and Iclusig®).
 Credited with ~600 scientific publications, patents, and presentations and holds several Adjunct Professorships at the University of Massachusetts, the University of Massachusetts Medical School and Northeastern University Center for Drug Discovery.

-David Heimbrook, PhD.
+David Heimbrook, PhD (Independent advisor).

 Dr. Heimbrook held leading positions at Merck & Co (Executive Director and Head of Cancer Research), Roche (VP Global Head of discovery Oncology), and at Frederick National Laboratory for Cancer Research (Laboratory Director), a Federally Funded Research and Development Center sponsored by the National Cancer Institute with over 2000 staff members and an annual budget exceeding $600 million.
 He was President of Leidos Biomedical Research.
 Dr. Heimbrook contributed to transition over a dozen molecules into clinical development, and to the successful registration of two drugs, including vemurafenid, a first-in-class RAF inhibitor.